hande-qmc/hande/documentation/manual/integrals.rst

     C 1 r
     r = 1.200
     """)
-    # Default SCF_TYPE is density-fitting, which produces slightly different results than other packages like PySCF.
+    # Default SCF_TYPE is density fitting, which produces slightly different results than other packages like PySCF.
-    psi4.set_options({'SCF_TYPE':'DIRECT','basis':'cc-pvdz','docc':[2,0,0,0,0,2,1,1]})
+    # Provide 'SCF_TYPE':'DIRECT' in the option dictionary if it's concerning
+    psi4.set_options({'basis':'cc-pvdz','docc':[2,0,0,0,0,2,1,1]})
     E, wfn = psi4.energy('scf', return_wfn=True)
     # oe_ints has to be specified exactly like this
     psi4.fcidump(wfn, fname=dump, oe_ints=['EIGENVALUES'])